grexi/documentation/Guides/Ruby/Ruby on Rails.md

 dependencies.
 In that case you can ignore installing the production gems locally by executing `bundle install --without production`.

-Finally, change the "production" section of `config/database.yml` file to:
+Additionally you have to change the "production" section of `config/database.yml` file to:
 ~~~
 production:
   adapter: postgresql